 Naturally, the next stop along the way is Asen's Fortress - a medieval monument of national importance.
 It was recently renovated under the project "Asenovgrad - the sacred gate of the Rhodopes Mountains."
 The town is also known as the Bulgarian Jerusalem, as there are seventy chapels, fifteen churches and four monasteries in and around it.
-The only paleontological museum in our country with over 30,000 animal fossils dating back to eight million years ago is also located there.
+The only paleontological museum in our country with over 30,000 animal fossils dating back to eight million years ago is located in the nearly village of Dorkovo.